dlight-tools/dlight-book/README.md

 # dlight-book
-This is a communotary effort to bring an up-to-date user's manual
+This is a community effort to bring an up-to-date user's manual